Barista Coffee (Taiwan): Products and operations

+Barista Coffee’s main product is its signature dark-roasted beans, which is roasted at the Barista Coffee Roasting Company's factories.
+In addition, Barista Coffee also sells freshly brewed beverages, such as espresso, latte, or cappuccino; packaged products, such as drip coffee, instant coffee, or roasted beans; and seasonal drinks and coffee-inspired snacks, such as coffee egg rolls.

+Barista Coffee distributes its coffee through its cafés, convenience stores, hypermarkets, and e-commerce platforms.
+It has expanded globally.

 Controversy

 In 2019, Barista Coffee was accused of mixing low-priced coffee beans with high-priced Arabica coffee beans.
 Thirteen products were labelled as 100% Arabica.
 The Shilin District Court concluded the case, finding that the general manager, Liu Zengxiang, and factory manager, Li, had violated the "false labelling of products" provision under the Food Safety and Sanitation Act.
 Liu was sentenced to six months in prison and Li to four months, both with two years probation.
 Additionally, they were fined a total of NT$3.3 million and the illegal profits of NT$18.29 million were confiscated.
 He, the roasting team leader, was acquitted as he was not involved in the marketing strategy or labelling decisions.